SESMG/SESMG/docs/getting_started/how_to_use.rst

 - **Non-Convex Investment**: Specifies whether the investment capacity should be defined as a mixed-integer variable, i.e. whether the model can decide whether NOTHING OR THE INVESTMENT should be implemented.
 - **Fix Investment Costs /(CU/a)**: Fixed costs of non-convex investments (in addition to the periodic costs)

-**The following parameters are only required, if "transformer type" is set to "compression_heat_transformer"**:
+**The following parameters are only required, if "transformer type" is set to "CompressionHeatTransformer"**:

 - **heat source (CHT)**: Specifies the heat source.
 Possible heat sources are "GroundWater", "Ground", "Air" and "Water" possible.
 - **temperature high /deg C (CHT)**: Temperature of the high temperature heat reservoir.
 Only required if "mode" is set to "heat_pump".